Formulir Kontak

 • Wartime Giant (1945) – ENIAC

 18,000 vacuum tubes, 30 tons, ate 150 kilowatts of electricity.
 Built to crunch artillery tables for the army.
-What used to take weeks of human calculation now finished in seconds.
+What used to take weeks of human calculation is now finished in seconds.
 That speed literally changed how wars were fought.

 • Commercial Era (1951) – UNIVAC I